Understanding challenges to the interpretation of disaggregated evaluations of algorithmic fairness: Understanding fairness through causal models of distribution shift

 \subsection{The effect of causal structure on the properties of Bayes-optimal models}

+In this section, we describe the conditional independence properties of Bayes-optimal models learned and evaluated on data drawn from each of the DAGs described in Table \ref{tab:graphs}.
+We do so to establish the properties that are expected to be satisfied for models that fit the data well, as a foundation for the investigation into the stability of performance metrics across subgroups in Section \ref{sec:understanding}.
+To derive the key results, we consider the conditional independencies among $X$, $Y$, and $A$ that are directly implied by each of the causal graphical structures.
+This allows us to identify cases where the structure of the causal graph implies that the Bayes-optimal predictor satisfies the sufficiency or separation criteria.
+We note that we focus on sufficient conditions where Bayes-optimality is sufficient to imply the fairness criteria of interest, which are weaker than impossibility results \citep{liu2019implicit,kleinberg2016inherent,chouldechova2017fair,simoiu2017problem}.

-Here, we focus our attention on the conditional independence properties of Bayes-optimal models learned and evaluated on data drawn from each of the causal directed acyclic graphs described in Table \ref{tab:graphs}.
-We do so by considering the conditional independencies among $X$, $Y$, and $A$ that are directly implied by each of the causal graphical structures.
-For conditional independence statements involving $R$ where $R$ is not the conditioning variable, we consider $R$ as a deterministic function of $Z \subseteq \{X, \{X,A\}\}$ and use the result that $Z \perp V_1 \mid V_2$ implies $R \perp V_1 \mid V_2$ for any variables $V_1$ and $V_2$ (\cite{dawid1979conditional}, Lemma 4.2).
-For Bayes-optimal models, we additionally consider the constraint that $Y \perp Z \mid R$ when $R=f^*(Z)$ is Bayes-optimal.
+To evaluate the conditions of interest, we use the conditional independencies implied by the relevant DAG and consider scores $R$ as a deterministic function of $Z \in \{X, \{X,A\}\}$.
+For conditional independence statements of the form $R \perp V_1 \mid V_2$, for any other variables $V_1$ and $V_2$, we consider $R$ as a deterministic function of $Z$ and use the result that $Z \perp V_1 \mid V_2$ implies $R \perp V_1 \mid V_2$ (\cite{dawid1979conditional}, Lemma 4.2).
+For Bayes-optimal models, we additionally have the constraint that $Y \perp Z \mid R$ when $R=f^*(Z)$ is Bayes-optimal.

-A central property that we study is the conditional independence $Y \perp A \mid X$.
-Of the settings we study, this criteria holds only for covariate shift.
-When the causal graph implies $Y \perp A \mid X$, the population Bayes-optimal predictor is also subgroup Bayes-optimal and there is no expected benefit to subgroup-aware modeling.
-In contrast, when $Y \nperp A \mid X$, the population Bayes-optimal predictor is not subgroup Bayes-optimal, and subgroup-aware prediction is expected to improve performance.
-Furthermore, for graphs without selection, $Y \perp A \mid X$ is satisfied only in the covariate shift case.
-This suggests that subgroup membership is informative about $Y$ after accounting for $X$ for causal-direction graphs when the covariate shift assumption is violated and in general for anticausal graphs under either label shift or presentation shift.
+We present the key results in Supplementary Table \ref{tab:ci_properties}.
+We find that while the sufficiency fairness criterion must be satisfied by a subgroup Bayes-optimal predictor regardless of the causal graph, population Bayes-optimal prediction implies sufficiency only when $Y \perp A \mid X$ (\textit{i.e.}, in the covariate shift setting) or in the case of extreme subgroup separability (Section \ref{sec:separability}).
+The condition $Y \perp A \mid X$ is further central to understanding the properties of evaluations that control for the distribution of $X$ (Section \ref{sec:controlled_eval}) and the potential for subgroup-aware modeling to improve over subgroup-agnostic modeling.
+In particular, when the causal graph implies $Y \perp A \mid X$, the population Bayes-optimal predictor is also subgroup Bayes-optimal and there is no expected benefit to subgroup-aware modeling.
+In contrast, when $Y \nperp A \mid X$, the population Bayes-optimal predictor is not generally subgroup Bayes-optimal, and subgroup-aware prediction may improve performance.